jacopocarlini/torMovi/README.md

 ![English](https://img.shields.io/badge/language-English-brightgreen.svg)

-# eMovi
+# torMovi
-eMovi is a platform inspired by Popcorn-Time for streaming Italian torrents, based on Electron.
+torMovi is a platform inspired by Popcorn-Time for streaming Italian torrents, based on Electron.
 It uses WebChimera (wcjs-prebuilt and wcjs-player) and torrent-stream (Peerflix).
 The information of the movies are retrieved from ThemovieDB APIs and the torrent files are retrieved from ilcorsaronero.org.

 #Prerequisites
 install **nodeJS** and **npm** and **vlc**